miranda-ng/miranda-ng/plugins/ClientChangeNotify/docs/readme.txt

-ClientChangeNotify plugin for Miranda IM.
+﻿ClientChangeNotify plugin for Miranda IM.
 (c) Chervov Dmitry aka Deathdemon.

 This plugin shows a notification when someone in your contact list changes his client.